About the author

 Rebates and grants

-The third type of incentive falls into the category of rebates and grants.
+The third and final main category of production incentives includes cash rebates and grants.

-Keep in mind that the state will often want to make sure the projects getting these rebates and grants will pay dividends in terms of public relations for the area.
-Some grand and rebate programs like Texas and North Carolina want to make sure it’s going to somebody that will paint the area in a positive light because they have limited resources.
+Keep in mind that jurisdictions will often want to make sure these rebates and grants pay dividends in terms of public relations for the area.
+Some grant and rebate programs like those in Texas and North Carolina evaluate applicants on a case-by-case basis to help ensure taxpayer dollars go to productions that paint the area in a positive light.

-Mississippi, on the other hand, has an amazingly popular first-come, first-serve rebate program.
+Mississippi, on the other hand, has an amazingly popular first-come, first-served rebate program.
 It’s important to research and understand what the requirements for each state are.

 Be aware that no matter what kinds of grants or rebates you’re applying for, you’ll have to go through a vetting process before you can count on those grants or rebates to support your film.